MAT Manual

 Reshape the 2d

-visible.
+matto make only a singlerowvisible.
 This is made possible by the row-major layout, hence no column counterpart.
-Returnmat
+Returnmat.

 [macro] with-shape-and-displacement (mat &optional (dimensions nil) (displacement nil)) &body body